 - Shower gloves: You could consider wearing shower gloves, which could provide you a better grip while holding the wet baby.

 - Shower products: While co-showering, stick to using baby products for yourself and the baby.
 Using your bathing products, such as shampoo, could cause the baby to come in contact with the lather, which may irritate their skin.
 Choose products that are gentle and convenient to use.
 For instance, prefer using a baby shower gel, which can be dispensed through a bottle with a pump.
 It provides easier single-handed access to the product.
 Make sure you have the baby’s and your own shower products and towels next to you in the bathroom, so that you don’t have to leave the baby unattended in water to fetch those products at the last moment.

 - Shower water: You may prefer a hot shower, but your baby’s skin is too sensitive for it.
 Use only lukewarm water when having a bath with your baby.

 - Baby seat or bath tub: Use a baby seat or baby bath tub made of sturdy plastic material and place it on the stable bathroom floor.
-If your baby can sit, then you may consider using a mini seat, which can provide a place to put your baby when needed.
+If your baby can sit, then you may consider using a mini seat.
+These provide a place to put your baby when needed.
 Among infants under one-year-old, two-thirds of all drownings occur in bathtubs, as per a CDC report.
 Remember to place one hand on the baby so that they do not lose balance while seated.